 I often tell my clients one thing: “IF U LISTEN TO EVERYONE, YOU WOULD DIE HUNGRY”, because according to someone something is unhealthy.

 The problem is that none of these ‘someone’ knows anything.
-If you stop and ask them to explain the reason they are telling to avoid a particular kind of food and be hungry, most would never discuss such topics with you again.
+If you stop and ask them to explain the reason they are telling to avoid a particular kind of food, most would never discuss such topics with you again.

 Most of the names in the list above, have been already debunked as either absolutely misleading, or only applicable to specific cases.

-For e.g. gluten-free is the latest trend in the market, and its clearly proven that unless you are gluten-intolerant, or having celiac disease, you won’t have any issues, on consuming foods containing gluten.
-(Click here to know more)
+For e.g. gluten-free is the latest trend in the market, and it’s clear that unless you are gluten-intolerant, or having celiac disease, you won’t have any issues, on consuming foods containing gluten.

 This simply means, that like many foods, people are allergic or sensitive to, gluten is also something, to which few people may be sensitive or allergic.
 This doesn’t mean gluten is bad.
 It’s just an individual issue.